-We meet up on the second Wednesday evening each month from 7.30 pm.
-Between October and April this is at The Lysses Hotel, The High Street, Fareham.
+We meet up on the second Wednesday evening each month from 7.30 pm, between October and April this is at a local hotel.
 These social evenings may involve guest speakers, film shows or perhaps a quiz.
 Our annual skittles competition is also very popular.
 At these winter club nights, there are opportunities to discuss your own projects with fellow members, where a huge wealth of knowledge is available to help you solve any problems.
 During the summer months, our evening meetings move to outdoor venues, often visiting local museums and places of interest.
-In addition, we usually have a run on the last Sunday of each month throughout the year.
+In addition, we usually have a run on the last Sunday of each month.

 The Society has no affiliation to any particular manufacturer although many members belong to single marque organisations.
-The Society is a member of the Federation of British Historic Vehicle Clubs (FBHVC) www.fbhvc.co.uk and has a twinning arrangement with the Retro Auto Club Normand (RACN) based in Caen in Normandy.
+The Society is a member of the Federation of British Historic Vehicle Clubs (FBHVC) www.fbhvc.co.uk.